 What washing machine is better, top or sideload?

 Wishy-Washy in Waseca

 Isn’t it fun when someone answers your question with “It depends?”

 The front-load vs. top-loading washing machine debate has been going on for years, about ten in the US.
 High-efficiency front loading washing machines hit the mainstream back in 2004 or so.
 Some of the lower-end models of front-loading washing machines had major problems that frustrated their owners.
 The good news is that there have been improvements, but “once bitten twice shy,” and people were reluctant to give these washers another chance.

 So let’s take a look at where things are today.

-Front-loading washers tend to remove more water during the spin cycle than their top loading counterparts which reduces the amount of energy used to dry the load of clothing.
-This factor won’t matter at all, if you prefer to hang your clothing to dry.
+Front-loading washers tend to remove more water during the spin cycle than their top-loading counterparts, which reduces the amount of energy used to dry the load of clothing.
+This factor won’t matter at all if you prefer to hang your clothes to dry.

 Top loading machines still use more energy to agitate the clothing, use more water, and require more laundry detergent for loads of comparable size, but the gap has been shrinking over the last few years.

 And of course, the final comparison is cost.